nathanielBellamy/AboutActors/README.md

 # About Actors

-- A mostly minimal example of Akka
+- A mostly minimal example of Akka and Pekko